 - is younger than 3 months and has a fever of 100.4ºF (38ºC) or higher

 - is younger than 2 years and has a fever of 100.4ºF (38ºC) or higher for more than 1 day

 - is older than 2 years and has a fever of 100.4ºF (38ºC) or higher for more than 3 days

 - has a fever over 104ºF (40ºC)

 - has wheezing without a history of asthma

 - is crying and can’t be comforted

 - has a fever and rash

 Wet coughs are most often caused by minor infections.
-If your cough has been going on for two weeks or more, see your doctor.
+If your cough has been going on for 2 weeks or more, see a doctor.
 More serious causes are possible.

 Treatment for your cough will depend on the cause.
 Since most coughs are caused by viruses, they will go away on their own with time.